 4. Decreased Fuel Economy

 A defective ECM makes it difficult for the engine to properly regulate fuel intake.
 For this reason, your motor might start burning more fuel when the engine control module is going bad.

 If you keep an eye on the fuel economy, you might notice the trouble early.
 However, spending more time at the gas pump should be a sure-fire sign that something is wrong.

 5. Car Won’t Start

-When the ECM fails completely, your car may not start any longer.
+When the ECM fails completely, your car might not start any longer.
 With no engine management, the motor simply doesn’t know what to do.

-Maybe you will hear it attempt to crank, but it can’t start without the right amount of air and fuel being injected.
+You might hear it attempt to crank, but it can’t start without the right amount of air and fuel being injected.
 However, having a car that won’t start doesn’t automatically mean you have a bad ECM.
-It could also be a dead car battery, trouble with the ignition system or a fault in the fuel system.
+It could also be a dead car battery, trouble with the ignition system, or a fault in the fuel system.

 Engine Control Module (ECM) Location

 The location of the engine control module depends on the vehicle you are driving.
 However, it’s almost always easy to access.

 You might find the ECM in the engine compartment.
 However, some vehicles have it under the dashboard, under the driver’s seat or behind the glove compartment.
 Check your vehicle’s service manual to find the precise location.